-a new definition of defense services that would exclude US companies from applying for a license to train foreign entities on basic level maintenance of a US weapons system and the installation of any parts or components.351 US companies or persons would also not need DDTC approval to provide training to a foreign military based simply on their knowledge, training, or work experience.
-DTAG pushed to limit the definition of combat operations to just foreign governments rather than any foreign person.352 In a separate White Paper in 2021, DTAG encouraged DDTC to change the way defense companies must report any political contributions, commissions, and marketing fees in connection with a proposed export of defense articles or services from license-by-license reporting to annual reporting.353

-The State Department reduced its regulations and coordination on arms brokering, weakening US oversight of some PMSC activities abroad.
-In 2019, the State Department exempted US PMSCs providing defense services for US Government contracts from DDTC export licensing requirements.354 In an earlier regulation change, the State Department also limited the circumstances in which individuals covered by ITAR would need prior DDTC approval to connect buyers and sellers (often referred to as brokering) of some PMSCs services.355 For instance, a person or company would only need DDTC authorization if they were brokering a foreign PMSC service to a foreign government or entity as Erik Prince did for the UAE in Somalia.
+a new definition of defense services that would exclude US companies from applying for a license to train foreign entities on basic level maintenance of a US weapons system and the installation of any parts or components.352 US companies or persons would also not need DDTC approval to provide training to a foreign military based simply on their knowledge, training, or work experience.
+DTAG pushed to limit the definition of combat operations to just foreign governments rather than any foreign person.353 In a separate White Paper in 2021, DTAG encouraged DDTC to change the way defense companies must report any political contributions, commissions, and marketing fees in connection with a proposed export of defense articles or services from license-by-license reporting to annual reporting.354 services for US Government contracts from DDTC export licensing requirements.355 In an earlier regulation change, the State Department also limited the circumstances in which individuals covered by ITAR would need prior DDTC approval to connect buyers and sellers (often referred to as brokering) of some PMSCs services.356 For instance, a person or company would only need DDTC authorization if they were brokering a foreign PMSC service to a foreign government or entity as Erik Prince did for the UAE in Somalia.
 In contrast, Erik Prince would not need approval to broker the sale of PMSC services originating in the United States with a foreign government.